sajid-khan12/CarAdData/README.md

 # CarAdData

-This will hae all my findings and all my analysis
+This will have all my findings and all my analysis